Summer Lee: 2024

-In 2024, Lee faced a primary challenge from Edgewood Councilwoman Bhavini Patel, who ran towards the political center compared to Lee.
-Amid concerns that her criticism of Israel could cost her renomination in a district with a significant Jewish population, Lee cultivated endorsements from prominent Democrats including House Minority Leader Hakeem Jeffries and Senator Bob Casey Jr. The race between Lee and Patel, who is pro-Israel, was seen as a bellwether for other primary races where pro-Israel candidates are challenging progressive, Israel-critical incumbents.
-Ultimately Lee defeated Patel, but unlike Lee fellow progressive Israel critics Jamaal Bowman and Cori Bush were defeated for renomination by pro-Israel candidates who, unlike Patel, received backing from the pro-Israel AIPAC.
+In 2024, Lee faced a primary challenge from Edgewood councilwoman Bhavini Patel, who ran towards the political center compared to Lee.
+Amid concerns that her criticism of Israel could cost her renomination in a district with a significant Jewish population, Lee cultivated endorsements from prominent Democrats including House minority leader Hakeem Jeffries and Senator Bob Casey Jr. The race between Lee and Patel, who is pro-Israel, was seen as a bellwether for other primary races where pro-Israel candidates are challenging progressive, Israel-critical incumbents.
+Ultimately Lee defeated Patel but, unlike Lee, fellow progressive Israel critics Jamaal Bowman and Cori Bush were defeated for renomination by pro-Israel candidates who, unlike Patel, received backing from the pro-Israel AIPAC.

+In the general election, Lee defeated Republican James Hayes, 56.4% to 43.6%, winning a second term.

+2026

+Lee faced William Parker, whom she had also defeated in the 2022 Democratic primary, in the May 2026 primary.
+She defeated Parker and advanced to the general election, where she is scheduled to face Republican James Hayes in a rematch of the 2024 election.

+In June 2026, The Philadelphia Inquirer reported that Pennsylvania progressives had mentioned Lee as a potential candidate for the U.S. Senate in 2028.
+Later that month, a social-media post by Lee referring to 2028 prompted speculation about a possible Senate bid; Lee denied that the post contained any "innuendo" about a candidacy.

 Tenure

+In February 2026, Lee delivered the Working Families Party response to President Donald Trump's 2026 State of the Union Address.

 Abortion

 Lee supports abortion rights.
-Lee joined 40 other House Democrats in a letter calling on the Biden Administration to use all means possible to preserve FDA approval for mifepristone and protect access to these treatments nationwide, in response to a ruling by Northern District of Texas Judge Matthew Kacsmaryk.
+Lee joined 40 other House Democrats in a letter calling on the Biden administration to use all means possible to preserve FDA approval for mifepristone and protect access to these treatments nationwide, in response to a ruling by Northern District of Texas judge Matthew J. Kacsmaryk.

 Affirmative action

-In response to the Supreme Court's decision in Students for Fair Admissions v.
-Harvard, which held that race-based affirmative action programs in college admissions processes violate the Equal Protection Clause of the Fourteenth Amendment, Lee stated that she was "disgusted that our country just enshrined racial inequity in higher education and economic immobility into law.
+In response to the U.S. Supreme Court's decision in Students for Fair Admissions v.
+Harvard, which held that race-based affirmative action programs in college admissions processes violate the Equal Protection Clause of the Fourteenth Amendment, Lee stated that she was "disgusted that our country just enshrined racial inequity in higher education and economic immobility into law."

 Economy

 Lee was among the 46 Democrats who voted against final passage of the Fiscal Responsibility Act of 2023 in the House.
-She was the only no-vote among western Pennsylvania house members.
+She was the only no-vote among western Pennsylvania House members.
 She had previously decried Republicans' willingness to take the country "to the brink of economic catastrophe" to win budget concessions.